A Comprehensive Guide to Hearing Aids

 The first word of any hearing aid name tells you about the brand.
 Brand names are important in the “hearing aid world” as each brand has its own unique sound quality and features.
 When it comes to brands, we recommend consumers only purchase hearing aids from the BIG 6; Phonak, Resound, Siemens, Widex, Starkey and Oticon.
 These brands spend millions of investment in research and development.
 And they lead the market in terms of sound quality, fit, durability and functions.

-Their latest hearing aid technologies include AutoSense OS, Phonak rechargeable technology and direct connectivity.
+Their latest hearing aid technologies include Phonak Paradise, which consists of tap control, remote support, rechargeable technology and direct connectivity to all mobile devices.

 With roots that reach all the way back to 1943, ReSound has pioneered the hearing aid industry and was the first to deliver 2.4GHz technology in hearing aids for direct connectivity and the world’s first Made for iPhone® hearing aid with direct stereo sound streaming.